More than 4500 species of roaches with fantastic adaptability features spread all over the globe that helps them survive in even extreme conditions.

-However, not all the different roaches species can be found in all the states and countries around the world.
+However, not all the different roaches species can be found in all the states and countries worldwide.

-In this article, we are going to discuss some of the cockroach species found commonly in Ohio.
+In this article, we will discuss some of the cockroach species found commonly in Ohio.

 Each of these roaches is described in detail to give you an outlook on the appearance and character of these bugs.